Thanks for stopping by my blog! Here are some F.A.Q.s to help you get to know me a little better!

 I have inherited a desire to cook, bake and share, which I have combined with my love for travel and creating dishes inspired by places I have lived and visited.
 In addition to working, I spend my evenings and weekends testing and developing recipes.
 Paris, New York City, Los Angeles and New Orleans are all food capitals that I have lived in and are very close to my heart.
-So, you’ll find plenty of great recipes for French pastries and classic pastries, and you’ll also find stories about my travel adventures.
+So, you’ll find plenty of great recipes for French pastries and classic American desserts, and you’ll also find stories about my travel adventures.
 I love to bake, but I also like healthy meals–life is about balance, right?

 How can I get in touch with you?